afeld/python-public-policy/syllabus.md

 ### Assignments

-Assignments are due at [6:45pm Eastern Time (US)](https://everytimezone.com/s/92d47eb5) (the start of class) on the day listed in the Schedule above.
+Assignments are due at 6:45pm (the start of class) on the day listed in the Schedule above.
 Scoring:

 - Late work: -0.5 points per day
 - Syntax errors: -0.5 points